CodeScop/Oge-Mai-Field-Guide/pride2020.md

-LAST UPDATED 6 JUN 2020
+LAST UPDATED 19 JUN 2020

+**Scroll to the bottom of the section for news about the new quest chain in Mama Tree.**

+**Three new Pride Flag options have been added to several Pride wardrobe items as of 15 Jun - everything which formerly had only 15 flags represented now also has Demisexual, Polyromantic, and Genderqueer versions.**

 Welcome to Pride!
 This year's is all out, and I'm happy to see certain wardrobe items returning (some of which I'd somehow missed previously, this is as good as the Shrine dumping all previous Prides and then adding some).
 Do NOT miss the news event! https://4thewords.com/forum/details-263

 I particularly love the Pride Parade this event: https://4thewords.com/community/parade We get to send our avatars on a Pride parade to make up for COVID-19 cancelling most in-person events.

 The event started on 29 May 2020 at 10 AM Costa Rica Time, for future reference.
-Updated 30 May when Steel the Rainbow got added.
+Updated 30 May when Steel the Rainbow got added, and again 6 Jun after the Global Community Challenge.
+And then again on 15 Jun...

 ## Global Community Challenge